 - Asylum statistics

-- Statistics on enforcement of immigration legislation
+- Enforcement of immigration legislation statistics

-- International Migration and Asylum (migr)
+- Migration and migrant population statistics

-- Asylum (migr_asy)
+- Asylum and Dublin statistics (migr_asy)

-- Dublin statistics (migr_dub)
+- 'Dublin' statistics (migr_dub)

 - 'Dublin' requests (migr_dubreq)